-If a student is suspected of being under the influence of any illegal substance the school will required he be tested and undergo proper treatment.
+If a student is suspected of being under the influence of any illegal substance the school will require that the student be tested and undergo proper treatment.

 Selling drugs or alcohol is an offense, which leads to an automatic suspension and expulsion.
 In addition, this will necessitate Police involvement.